zranger1/PixelTeleporter/servers/Pi/README.md

 Pixelblaze settings page and set the LED type to "Pixelblaze Output Expander".
 A channel assignment list will display at the bottom of the page.
 Scroll down to it and set up your LEDs.

 Set LED type to  WS2812, in RGB order.
+(APA102 in RGB order also works).  pbxTeleporter does not impose a limit on the number of LEDs per channel, although the Pixelblaze Web UI may.
+If you run into the per-channel limit and need to add more LEDs, just add another channel.
+At this time pbxTeleporter and PixelTeleporter support a maximum of 4096 LEDs.

-(APA102 in RGB order also works).
-Note that each channel supports 256 LEDs.
-If you want more, just add another channel.
-PixelTeleporter supports a maximum of 2048 LEDs -- 8 channels of 256.
-Be sure to press the Start Index "Auto" button to set the starting index for each channel if you use more than one.
+Once you've set your per-channel LED counts, be sure to press the Start Index "Auto" button to properly set the starting index for each channel.

+When you're successfully set up and connected, pbxTeleporter window will display a "Connected" message, along with the count of pixels it is currently receiving from the Pixelblaze.

 Configure your mapping function if needed, and set your pattern.